Last updated:

 G2 4.3/5 | Capterra 4.4/5

-Xero users enjoy the app’s customized dashboards and the ease-of-use for users who are not familiarized with accounting tools.
+Xero users enjoy the app’s customized dashboards and the ease-of-use for users who are not familiar with accounting tools.

 On the other hand, users report unreliability with bank feeds, as there tend to be syncing disruptions that require manual fixes that, in some cases, can take months.